-One day, I wound up working in with random guy on the Hammer Strength seated row.
-This gentleman just happened to be a sort of “hands-on” spotter, so whenever he wasn’t gently applying pressure to the weight stack, he was gently applying pressure to my upper and mid back.
-In true bodybuilder form, all the while he was screaming “that’s it bro, you got it!
+One day, I wound up working in with a random guy on the Hammer Strength seated row.
+This gentleman just happened to be a sort of “hands-on” spotter, so whenever he wasn’t gently applying pressure to the weight stack, he was gently applying pressure to my upper and mid-back.
+In true bodybuilder form, all the while he was screaming “that’s it, bro, you got it!
 Squeeze, kid!
 Nice set, bro!”
 Although somewhat annoying, it was a pretty good workout.

 By touching my back with one hand, I was making myself aware of how little those muscles were working.
 And, at first unwittingly and then later extremely consciously, I was learning how to flex and engage the musculature of my back and put it to work the way it was supposed to.
 Eventually, I was able to flex and recruit those muscles at will; and when I went back to two-armed exercises, the heavier weight this allowed for changed me even further.

 All told, in six months my back went from being my worst body part to one of my best.
 And there is a great lesson here: in order to grow, a muscle needs to do some work—so if you’re using the wrong muscles, you’re selling yourself short.

 There are dozens of tools available to make your progress better or faster—everything from Fat Gripz to Prowlers and all kindsa crazy stuff.
 And all of those things are great—but, they cost money and take a bit of time to master.